gerlichlab/fguard/Readme.md

 Actions can be found in the `actions.py` file and can currently be the `standardout` action and the `email` action (Note that for the `email` action, the `sendmail` command needs to be set-up and the environment variable `FGUARD_EMAIL_ADDRESS` of the recipient needs to be defined).
 Actions can be passed as a multiple style argument:

 ```
- fguard triggers missing-files --actions stdout --actions email
+ fguard check missing-files --actions stdout --actions email
 ```

-The `triggers` command defaults to comparing the newest two `.scan` files in the current working directory, but `.scan` files can also be supplied as separate arguments.
+The `check` command defaults to comparing the newest two `.scan` files in the current working directory, but `.scan` files can also be supplied as separate arguments.